Name: Martie Duncan

 Where did you train to become a chef?

 In my mama’s kitchen.
 And more recently, by watching chefs in restaurant kitchens across Alabama.

 What does your typical workday involve?

 It depends on the day and what I am in the middle of.
 Right now, I’m working on an exciting new podcast for allrecipes.com called “Homemade” which centers on the author Pat Conroy’s quote “a recipe is a story that ends with a good meal.”
 I’ll be talking to cooks, famous chefs, and folks from across the food world to discuss favorite family recipes and stories from the kitchen.

 Who is the most notable person you’ve ever cooked for?

-If you could cook for with any celebrity of historical figure (living or dead), who would it be?
+If you could cook for with any celebrity of historical figure, who would it be?

-What’s your favorite Alabama Gulf Seafood dish to serve up for yourself and your family?
+What’s your favorite seafood dish to serve up for yourself?

 What makes Alabama Gulf Seafood special?

 I grew up fishing for and eating Alabama Gulf Seafood so it’s just normal for me.
 My dad would go deep sea fishing and come home with coolers full of grouper or snapper that my mom would turn into a feast.
 Because Alabama is right on the Gulf (shocking how many people do not know this) we have easy access to the finest and freshest fish you can find.
 Aren’t we so lucky?